Open

 Where is the Registered Heritage Structure Maintenance Grants available?

-The Registered Heritage Structure Maintenance Grants program is available across Canada.
+The Registered Heritage Structure Maintenance Grants program is available the province of Newfoundland and Labrador.

 Is the Registered Heritage Structure Maintenance Grants a grant, loan, or tax credit?